whatsondoc/vmss-jumpbox/README.md

 <b>EXAMPLE:</b>       $ az group deployment create --resource-group h16r-compute --template-file azuredeploy-newvnet.json --parameters azuredeploy-newvnet-ER.parameters.json

+The deployment templates allow for the use of the custom script extension, to customise environments during the provisioning phase.
+Compiling scripts at executing at this stage is preferable, given VM Scale Sets can be expanded to accommodate additional nodes with the same configuration.

-Once the infrastructure has been created, there are a few nested scripts that offer various configuration options.
+Should you wish to perform manual customisation, once the infrastructure has been created, there are a few nested scripts that offer various configuration options.
 You can scp these scripts to your jumpbox/headnode using scp:

 SYNTAX:        $ scp -r vmss-jumpbox/scripts/ <username>@<public_ip>:/home/<username>